-£19.6 million is included for town centre investment, including the Future High Streets Fund schemes to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
-This is funded from a combination of £9 million government grant, £0.3 million CIL and other external contributions, with the balance from prudential borrowing.
+£16.6 million is included for town centre investment, including the remaining Future High Streets Fund schemes to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
+This is funded from a combination of £9 million government grant, with the balance from prudential borrowing.
+These budgets are subject to the outcome of project variation approvals from Full Council and the Department of Levelling Up, Housing and Communities.

-£0.54 million is included over 2022/23 and 2023/24 for the creation of additional car parking at George Street, Teignmouth.
+£0.49 million is included over 2023/24 and 2024/25 for the creation of additional car parking at George Street, Teignmouth.

-5.8 £0.27 million is included for a new financial management system between 2022/23 and 2024/25, which is required to meet the changing demands for financial information, reports and support.
+£0.20 million is included for a new financial management system between 2023/24 and 2024/25, which is required to meet the changing demands for financial information, reports and support.
 The new solution will create efficiencies and have enhanced reporting capabilities allowing managers to access financial information themselves.

-There is also a further $\pm 0.5$ million in provisions for IT infrastructure projects, software upgrades and applications to enable more effective, digital ways of working.
-These items will be brought with business cases for approval in due course.
+There is also a further £1.3 million in provisions for IT infrastructure projects, software upgrades and applications to enable more effective, digital ways of working between 2023/24 and 2026/27.
+These items form part of the Strata business plan, which will be brought forward for approval in due course.